 From Kuala Lumpur, there are multiple daily flights which are about 2 hours non-stop.
-It usually costs around RM110 ($25).
+It can cost as little as RM110 ($25).

-Miri is only an hour’s flight to Kuching, the ticket cost is around RM90 ($20) for one way.
-From Kota Kinabalu, you can take a 1.5-hour direct flight that costs RM90 ($20).
+Miri is only an hour’s flight to Kuching, the tickets start around RM90 (US$20) for one way.
+From Kota Kinabalu, you can take a 1.5-hour direct flight starting at RM90 (US$20).
 If you’re spending time in Miri, then our guide to Miri is here.

-You can get to Kuching from Sandakan by taking a 3 to 7-hour plane ride.
+You can get to Kuching from Sandakan by taking a 3 to 7-hour series of flights.
 There are no direct flights though, the connection is often through Kota Kinabalu.
-The flight cost is RM260 ($60).
+The flight cost is usually around RM260 (US$60).

 Where to stay in Kuching

-Fortunately, Kuching is an affordable place to explore but has plenty of resorts for those who aim for luxury and comfort.
+Fortunately, Kuching is an affordable place to explore but has plenty of resorts for those who want a little more luxury and comfort.
 Budget travelers can find hostels in Kuching, there is also no shortage of mid-range Kuching hotels, while luxury resorts in Kuching are also available.

 If you are looking for accommodation in Kuching, here are our recommendations for Kuching hotels:

 The Waterfront Hotel is an incredible place to stay in Kuching, it offers a great view of the Sarawak River.
-It’s also conveniently located near all must-see attractions in Kuching.
-The Waterfront hotel has a fitness center, an infinity pool with a view, and a sauna.
-You can check rates and availability of Kuching’s Waterfront Hotel here.
+It’s also conveniently located near all the must-see attractions in Kuching.
+The Waterfront Hotel has a fitness center, an infinity pool with a view, and a sauna.
+You can check the rates and availability of Kuching’s Waterfront Hotel here.

-The Kuching Hotel is a great choice for accommodation due to its value for money.
+The Kuching Hotel is a great choice for accommodation and is great value for money.
 The Waterfront is only a 5-minute walk from the hotel.
 Although the Kuching Hotel doesn’t have an on-site restaurant, outside its doors are various places to eat from a quick bite to fancy dining.
 There are more reviews on the Kuching Hotel here.

 The Meritin Hotel is conveniently located near a busy area offering various tourist activities.
 Even though the rooms are small, the beds are comfortable and the AC works great.
 There is basic furniture, the rooms are very clean, and the staff are super helpful.
 The hotel has its own restaurant which also offers a buffet.
 This is a great location check it out here.